Chirripó Hike and Cloud Forest Costa Rica Tour

 Day 6: Chirripó National Park (B/L/D)

 After an early breakfast at Los Crestones, you will begin your ascent to reach the summit of Mount Chirripó (5 km, approx. 2 to 3 hours each way), or you can leave earlier to watch the sunrise from the top and have a boxed breakfast later.
 Back to the lodge in time for lunch.
-In the afternoon, you will have the opportunity to explore other points of interests within the park, always in company of our naturalist guide.
+In the afternoon, you will have the opportunity to explore other points of interests within the national park, always in company of our naturalist guide.

 Day 7: From Chirripó to San Jerónimo (B/L/D)

 After an early breakfast, you will start your guided descent from Los Crestones to San Jerónimo (approx. 14 km), which should take between 6 to 8 hours.
 Upon arrival, your shared transport will take you back to your cosy private cabin, where a home made lunch will be waiting for you.
 Free afternoon and evening to rest and recover.
 Dinner will be served with your hosts or in your cabin.

 Day 8: From San Jerónimo to Biolley (B/-/-)